zongdaoming/TinyTransformer/README.md

-# LeViT: a Vision Transformer in ConvNet's Clothing for Faster Inference
+# TVD: a Tiny Transformer in ConvNet's Clothing for Faster Inference for Object Detection

 This repository contains PyTorch evaluation code, training code and pretrained models for LeViT.